opencog/atomspace/Design-Notes.md

 Tap either of these once, they'll execute the atom that they wrap and return the resulting value.
-The only difference is that FormulaStream is explicitly types to be numeric.
+The only difference is that FormulaStream is explicitly typed to be numeric.

   FlatStream
      <executable atom returning collection>